gaepdit/enforcement-orders/README.md

 ## Background

 The Georgia Environmental Protection Division is mandated by Rule 391-1-3-.01 to "issue notices of proposed or final administrative orders and proposed or final administrative consent orders."
-The Rule requires these notices to be posted on the Environmental Protection Division's Internet Web Site.
+The Rule requires these notices to be posted on the Environmental Protection Division's Internet Website.

-## General project requirements
+### General project requirements

 Enforcement order notices are time-critical and high-profile public information.
 EPD staff must have complete control over the posting of the orders, and not require IT support to publish, modify, or remove them.

 * EPD staff can input new orders, review and update existing orders, and remove orders.
 * The public can view and search for proposed and executed orders.

-# Info for developers
+## Info for developers

 ENFO is written using .NET 6.

-## Prerequisites
+### Prerequisites

 + [Visual Studio](https://www.visualstudio.com/vs/) or similar
 + [.NET 6.0 SDK](https://dotnet.microsoft.com/download)
 + [NPM](https://www.npmjs.com/) or [PNPM](https://pnpm.io/)

-## Project organization
+### Project organization

 The solution contains the following projects: